KRISHBORANA/Project2/README.md

 # Features

-A Dataset Analysis:
+1 Dataset Analysis:

  Automatically detects file encoding for seamless data reading.

  Provides a summary of the dataset structure and contents.

-B Data Visualization:
+2 Data Visualization:

  Creates a correlation heatmap to highlight relationships among numerical features.

-C AI Insights:
+3 AI Insights:

  Utilizes an LLM (GPT-4o-mini) to generate textual insights based on dataset summaries and trends.

-D Comprehensive Report:
+4 Comprehensive Report:

  Automatically generates a structured README.md file containing: